persmed/cas-assignment/docs/installation.python.rst

    - Launch the installer
    - Select an install for "Just Me" unless you’re installing for all users (which requires Windows administrator privileges)
    - Choose whether to add Anaconda to your PATH environment variable.
 We recommend not adding Anaconda to the PATH environment variable, since this can interfere with other software.
-   - Choose whether to register Anaconda as your default Python 3.6.
+   - Choose whether to register Anaconda as your default Python 3.8.
 Unless you plan on installing and running multiple versions of Anaconda, or multiple versions of Python, you should accept the default and leave this box checked.

 #.
 Verify the installation

    - Open "Anaconda Prompt"
    - :bash:`conda list`, which should list all installed Anaconda packages

 #.
-Create a new Python with all dependencies
+Create a new Python environment with all dependencies

    - :bash:`conda env create --file environment.yml`

 #.
+(Optional) If you are using PowerShell instead of the command prompt run

+   - :bash:`conda init powershell`

+#.
 Activate the environment by

-   - :bash:`activate cas`
+   - :bash:`conda activate cas`

 #.
 Execute the installation test script to verify the installation